 The question that must be addressed is why the power is nonlinear, whereas a power series of H(s) is linear: Both have powers of the underlying variables.
 This is confusing and rarely, if ever, addressed.
 The quick answer is that powers of the Laplace frequency s correspond to derivatives, which are linear operations, whereas the product of the voltage v(t) and current i(t) is nonlinear.
-It is confusing because the work power has two different meanings.
-The important and interesting question will be addressed on Sect.
-3.10.2 in terms of the system postulates of physical systems.
+The important and interesting question will be addressed on page 121 in terms of the system postulates of physical systems.

 Ohm's law: In general, impedance is defined as the ratio of a force to a flow.
-For electrical circuits (Table 3.2), the voltage difference is the force and the current is the flow.
-Ohm's law states that the voltage across and the current through a circuit element are linearly related by the impedance of that element (which is typically a complex function of the complex Laplace frequency $s = \sigma + \omega_J$).
-For resistors, the voltage over the current is called the resistance and is a constant (e.g., the simplest case is $V/I = R \in \mathbb{R}$).
-For inductors and capacitors, the impedance depends on the Laplace frequency $s = \sigma + \omega_J$.
+For electrical circuits (Table 3.2), the voltage is the force and the current is the flow.
+Ohm's law states that the voltage across and the current through a circuit element are linearly related by the impedance of that element (which is typically a complex function of the complex Laplace frequency $s = \sigma + \omega j$ ).
+For resistors, the voltage over the current is called the resistance and is a constant (e.g., the simplest case is $V/I = R \in \mathbb{R}$ ).
+For inductors and capacitors, the impedance depends on the Laplace frequency s (e.g., $V/I = Z(s) \in \mathbb{C}$ ).